AndrewAPrice/Perception/Services/Kernel/system calls.md

 ---

 ## Set Focused Process 🛡️
 Designates the process currently receiving user input focus (foreground).
 Threads in the focused process with `Normal` priority are temporarily elevated to `InteractiveApp` priority.
-Only the window manager may call this.
+Only processes with focus management permission (`can_set_focus`) may call this.

 ### Input
 * `rdi` - `66`